Traffic Management as a Service: a smart digital traffic control centre for every small and medium-sized city?

 individual and relevant

-Advantages of Traffic as a Management System for the City of Ghent and the residents who subscribe are myriad: citizens can gain immediate access to information about their means of transport or their trajectories of choice.
+Advantages of Traffic as a Management System for the city and the residents who subscribe are myriad: citizens can gain immediate access to information about their means of transport or their trajectories of choice.